https://invisible-island.net/ncurses/man/

 inchstr, inchnstr, winchstr, winchnstr, mvinchstr, mvinchnstr, mvwinchstr, mvwinchnstr - get a curses character string from a window

 All of these functions except winchnstr may be implemented as macros.
-Reading a line that overflows the array pointed to by chstr with inchstr, mvinchstr, mvwinchstr or winchstr causes undefined results.
-Therefore, the use of inchnstr, mvinchnstr, mvwinchnstr, or winchnstr is recommended.
+Reading a line that overflows the array pointed to by chstr and its variants causes undefined results.
+Instead, use the n-infixed functions with a positive n argument no larger than the size of the buffer backing chstr.

+Applications employing ncurses extensions should condition their use on the visibility of the NCURSES_VERSION preprocessor macro.
 X/Open Curses Issue 4 describes these functions.
 It specifies no error conditions for them.
 It characterizes the strings stored by these functions as containing "at most n elements" from a window, but does not specify whether the string stored by these functions is null- terminated.
-SVr4 does not document whether it null-terminates the string it stores in chstr, and does not document whether a trailing null chracter counts toward the length limit n.
+SVr4 does not document whether it null-terminates the curses character string it stores in chstr, and does not document whether a trailing null curses character counts toward the length limit n.
 SVr4 describes a successful return value only as "an integer value other than ERR".